Avro Baby: Operational history

 The Babies were raced in the early 1920s by a variety of pilots but are best remembered for the flights of G-EACQ in the hands of Bert Hinkler.
 On 31 May 1920 he made a non-stop flight from Croydon to Turin in 9 hours 30 minutes – a flight of 655 mi (1,050 km) and celebrated at the time as "the most meritorious flight on record".
 On 24 July, he won second place in the handicap category of the Aerial Derby at Hendon, and on 11 April 1921 set a new distance record in Australia when he flew the Baby non-stop from Sydney to his home town of Bundaberg 800 mi (1,288 km) away, making the flight in 8 hours 40 minutes.
 Hinkler's Baby is preserved at the Hinkler Hall of Aviation in Bundaberg.

 In June 1922, another Baby made the first flight between London and Moscow when the Russian Gwaiter collected his machine from Hamble and flew it home.

-The Antarctic Baby (or most of it) accompanied Ernest Shackleton on his final expedition to the Antarctic.
-Unfortunately, their ship, the Quest, delayed by engine trouble was not able to pick up the missing parts previously transported to Rio de Janeiro and the Avro was not used at the Pole.
+Ernest Shackleton planned to take an Avro Baby 'Antarctic' on his final expedition, but their ship, the Quest, delayed by engine trouble and by-passed Cape Town, to where the Avro had been shipped, after it was found it took up too much space on the ship.